 Guide to New Hampshire Colleges

-If you have decided to become an accountant, you must be prepared to invest in years of demanding education.
+Have you decided to become an accountant, bookkeeper, or accounting manager?
+If so, prepare to invest in years of demanding education.

-The accounting program you choose will become the foundation of your career – where you will acquire skills, forge connections and become the expert you want to be.
+The accounting program you choose will become the foundation of your career – where you will acquire skills, forge connections and become the expert with the job title you want.

 This is one of the most important professional decisions you will ever face – so take the time to inform yourself thoroughly.